leesei/docker-nginx-cors/README.md

 # docker-nginx-cors

-A script for starting Docker's [`nginx:alpine`](https://github.com/nginxinc/docker-nginx/tree/master/mainline/alpine) image with CORS on arbitrary folder and arbitrary port.
+A script for starting Docker's [`nginx:alpine`](https://github.com/nginxinc/docker-nginx/tree/master/mainline/alpine) image with CORS, and optionally HTTPS, on arbitrary folder and arbitrary port.

 ## Install